Unit 2 - Everything Out of Africa to Early Americans

 - Discovery: Queen Hatshepsut (Article & Video)

 - Why did she Hatshepsut have to publicly pretend or at least give the appearance of being a man?

-- Which civilization to the north, in what is modern day Sierra, threatened Ancient Egypt during the New Kingdom and Hatshepsut's reign as Pharaoh?
+- Which civilization to the north, in what is modern day Syria, threatened Ancient Egypt during the New Kingdom and Hatshepsut's reign as Pharaoh?

 - What civilization to the south of Egypt did Hatshepsut expand trade relationships with and possibly conquered?

 - Why would it be wrong for Hatshepsut to have a relationship with Semet, a commoner?
 Could this have been the reason Egyptians attempted to erase her memory from history?